vacu9708/Study-records/Web development/Web basics/readme.md

 the standard markup language that is used to define the structure of a webpage(, which can include hypermedia such as text, graphics, sound, video, and so on).

 # HTTP and HTTPs
 - **HTTP**: a stateless, insecure protocol for a client and a server to communicate, comprised of a request and a response.
+HTTP uses Uniform Resource Locators (URLs) to identify resources on the web.
 - **HTTPs**: HTTP that is encrypted using SSL handshake.
 It is secure but delays the speed of the website.

 # HTTP methods